LukeWedmore/malawi_seismogenic_source_model/README.md

 ri_upper                       | real number | Upper recurrence interval estimate. <BR><BR>Calculated as 1&sigma; above the mean of the Monte Carlo simulations (assuming a log normal distribution). | Reported to two significant figures.
 MAFD_id                        | list        | List of integers of ID of equivalent structres in the Malawi Active Fault database | Multi-falut sources have multiple ID's.

+List and brief description of fault geometry, slip rate estimates and earthquake source attributes in the MSSD.
+Attributes are assigned to each rupture source, with section, fault, and multi-fault ruptures stored in separate files.